 After tons of searching I found this video and it is my favorite mummy look!!
 It is super super simple, which is always great!
 A couple things I did differently than the video…

-I dyed the fabric, white tights AND turtle neck.
+I dyed the fabric ( I used muslin), white tights AND turtle neck.
 I just wanted them to all be the same color.
 I used some safety pins to secure certain pieces so he wouldn’t completely unravel throughout the night.
 Also, for my dye mixture I used some coffee grounds and black acrylic paint in warm water.

 BABY BAT COSTUME